The main protagonist.

 - Took a Level in Kindness: Besides becoming more cheerful, Anna also became a nicer individual.
 One example is her referring to Yoriko as her mother and not adoptive mother.

-- Tragic Keepsake: She gets two from her grandmother, Marnie, at the end.
-The blue hairclip and an old picture of Marnie's childhood mansion home.
+- Tragic Keepsake: She gets two from her grandmother, Marnie: the blue hairclip and an old picture of Marnie's childhood mansion home.

 - Break the Cutie: Behind her happy demeanor, Marnie has been put through a lot.

-- Childhood Friends: It turns out she and Hisako were this.
+- It turns out she and Hisako were also this.

 - Childhood Friend Romance: Hisako reveal that Marnie married Kazuhiko, her childhood friend.

 - Dark and Troubled Past: Where to begin?
 Her parents were always away and didn't attend to her needs.
 The governess and maids would abuse her once the parents were gone.
-The only man Marnie ever loved died, and due to the shock of it, she was sent to a sanatorium and sent Emily, her only child, to boarding school for her own good.
+The only man Marnie ever loved left her at the silo she was terrified of thanks to the maids for a night then later, after they were married and had a child, died, and due to the shock of it, she was sent to a sanatorium and sent Emily, her only child, to boarding school for her own good.
 However, when Emily came back, their relationship was strained and never had a chance to reconcile, even before Emily's death.
 Marnie was left with her only granddaughter, Anna, and tried to take care of her.
 But, Marnie herself died not long afterwards.

 - Doting Grandparent: Marnie promised her only grandchild, Anna, that she would never leave her alone.